andresvourakis/data-scientist-handbook/README.md

 # 📚 Learning Resources

 ## YouTube Channels
+Great youtube channels with lots of free tutorials to help you learn data science, ideal for self-learners.

 ### Core Data Science
 - [Data School](https://www.youtube.com/@dataschool/videos): Practical data science tutorials and tips, perfect for beginners and those looking to refine their skills.
 Specially great for learning how to work with the `pandas` library